Brew Cafe and Wine Bar, Brisbane City

 This cafe serves up wholesome brunch that caters to all dietary requirements.
 You’ll want to have your camera ready because whatever you choose to order is guaranteed to be pretty enough for the ‘gram.
 With rich sweet options and mouth-watering savoury offerings you can’t go wrong.
 They also have a cabinet full of raw treats and tasty banana bread – perfect to take with you for a snack later or as a second breakfast.
 Their fresh juices will also help to clear your head.

 Just a hop, skip and a jump (more like a short bus trip) over to Woolloongabba, you’ll find the Smug Fig Cafe – a student-friendly cafe serving all of the breakfast favourites.
 The all-day brunch menu features buttermilk chicken waffles, haloumi stacks and fritters – as well as eggs benedict and smashed avo to your liking.

 King Arthur Cafe, New Farm

 Last but definitely not least and by far the most royal option on this menu is King Arthur Cafe.
-Simply named after the street it resides on, King Arthur’s fit out and location makes it a hotspot for northside locals.
-The menu is a bit fancy with cabbage and crab pancakes, fish tacos and house-made banana waffles, but it’s all reasonably priced and perfectly delicious.
+Simply named after the street it resides on, King Arthur’s fitout and location makes it a hotspot for locals.
+The menu is short but sweet and it’s all reasonably priced and perfectly delicious.